My Aunt Carmen passed away a week ago. She was 92.

 How absolutely stunning, for instance, she looked in a sari even when she was well past her 80s.

 Or how much I admired her zest for life.
 Here was an individual on whom Life had singled out to dump far more that the average set of problems.
-From losing her husband relatively early, to a whole of bunch medical issues each of which in their own right falling well into what most would consider ‘serious’.
+From losing her husband relatively early, to a whole of bunch medical issues each of which in their own right being what most would consider ‘serious’.
 And yet, she never ever gave the impression that she allowed any of them to weigh her down.

 Far from it.
 Till very recently, for example, she was more than willing to accept documents and even entire manuscripts for proof reading.
 An amazing feat given the fact that she had sight in only one eye, having lost the other to a cataract surgery that went horribly wrong decades ago.
 And despite that, let me tell you, she did an exceptionally good job.